Skip to main content

 • Native audio-video is the headline.
 ByteDance says Seedance 2.0 uses a unified audio-video architecture for 4-15 second output (ByteDance Seed, 2026).

 This post is the launch summary: what shipped on Teno, what it costs, who should try Fast first, and when to keep a Veo or Sora workflow in place.
-For worked transition examples and the fast-vs-standard quality breakdown, use our Seedance 2.0 ad-creative guide.

 What's new in Seedance 2.0?